wh1le/dot-hutch/README.md

 # wh1le NixOS VM (Hyprland) — Flake Repo

+# TODO:

+- [ ] Use Nix Home Env for dotfiles delivery?

 This repository contains a Nix flake to build and launch a NixOS virtual machine with a Hyprland desktop environment, plus helper modules and scripts to bootstrap user dotfiles.
 It is designed for quick iteration in a QEMU VM and reproducible setups pinned to a specific nixpkgs release.

 I am new to NixOS and want to see if this system will suit me as a daily driver.
 So this is by no means a workable configuration.